 If a student is caught stealing some provisions from a friend's chop box and suspended for two weeks by the school authorities, discuss the immediate effects on this student, when he or she returns to the school?
 How might people react to him or her and why?

-In Ghana, we have the saying: 'Had I known is always last.'
-Discuss with your class: what does this mean?
+'Had I known is always last.'
+Discuss with your friends: what does this mean?

 Read the scenario below and then choose roles and role play the situation including the phrase 'Had I known is always last'.